campanell/ml-agents/docs/Basic-Guides.md

 ![Training running](images/training-running.png)

-You can press Ctrl+c to stop the training at anytime, and your trained model will be at `ml-agents/python/models/<run-identifier>/<env_name>_<run-identifier>.bytes`.
+You can press Ctrl+C to stop the training at anytime, and your trained model will be at `ml-agents/python/models/<run-identifier>/<env_name>_<run-identifier>.bytes`.
 You can now embed this trained model into your internal brain by following the steps below, which is similar to the steps described [above](#play-an-example-environment-using-pretrained-model).

 1. Move your model file into `unity-environment/Assets/ML-Agents/Examples/3DBall/TFModels/`.